eclipse-tractusx/traceability-foss/docs/arc42.md

 ### Build, test, deploy

-TraceX is built using Maven and utilizes all the standard concepts of it.
+Trace-X is built using Maven and utilizes all the standard concepts of it.
 Test execution is part of the build process and a minimum test coverage of 80% is enforced.

 The project setup contains a multi-module Maven build.
-Commonly used classes (like the TraceX data model) should be extracted into a separate submodule and reused across the project.
+Commonly used classes (like the Trace-X data model) should be extracted into a separate submodule and reused across the project.
 However, this is not a "one-size-fits-all" solution.
 New submodules should be created with care and require a review by the team.

-The Maven build alone only leads up to the JAR artifact of TraceX.
+The Maven build alone only leads up to the JAR artifact of Trace-X.
-Do create Docker images, the Docker build feature is used.
+To create Docker images, the Docker build feature is used.
 This copies all resources into a builder image, builds the software and creates a final Docker image at the end that can then be deployed.

 Although the Docker image can be deployed in various ways, the standard solution are the provided Helm charts, which describe the required components as well.

 ### Code generation

-There are two methods of code generation in TraceX:
+There are two methods of code generation in Trace-X:

 #### Lombok

-The Lombok library is heavily used to generate boilerplate code (like Constructors, Getters, Setters, Builders...).
+The Lombok library is heavily used to generate boilerplate code (like constructors, getters, setters, builders...).
 This way, code can be written faster and this boilerplate code is excluded from test coverage, which keeps the test base lean.

 #### Swagger / OpenAPI